starlinq/pweave-noweb/README.md

 Each editor has own specifics relating to Pweave syntax highlighting.
 The TeXstudio has no problem with Pweave inline code insertions into inline math equations of `$ $` syntax style (e.g. ` $ x= <%= x %> $`).

-Example of Pweave file opening in the TeXstudio is presented below:
+Example of Pweave file opening and compiling in the TeXstudio is presented below:

 ![ieeeaccess-pweave](https://user-images.githubusercontent.com/2492702/127107496-e10bc981-79bb-47e7-b52a-663ed6f5e239.png)